 Sitting on the bike, set the bars, their height & angle to a spot that best suits you ergonomically

 Tighten all bolts firmly & correctly

-In some rare cases brake or clutch hydraulic lines may be a problem in that now they are too short.
+In some rare cases, brake or clutch hydraulic lines may be a problem in that now they are too short.
 To resolve this you may need to reroute the hose run OR calculate the extra length required & get a custom hose made!
-We recommend John Stanmas PL of Cooroy QLD, the Goodrige (UK) importer as a good supplier!
+We recommend John Stanmas PL of Cooroy QLD, the Goodridge (UK) importer as a good supplier!